 Melinda, who took Hollywood’s last name, offered The Santa Barbara Independent an interview Monday afternoon about their recent nuptials.
-With her husband’s blessing, she talked about their relationship, the challenges of dating then marrying someone behind bars, and how Hollywood is not the monster the courts and media have made him out to be.
+With her husband’s blessing, she talked about their relationship, the challenges of dating then marrying someone behind bars, and how, she claimed, Hollywood is not the monster the courts and media have made him out to be.
 What follows is an edited version of our conversation.

 Tell me about yourself.
 Where are you from?
 What do you do?
 I was born and raised in Hawaii and moved to Oakland about 10 years ago.
 Now, I live in Orange County and work in health insurance.